stfc/cloud-deployed-apps/docs/charts.md

 - Simply use `helm install` to install the chart on a test cluster to see if it works, iterating on the chart until it does.

-- Note any environment specific values that cannot ever be shared between environments, e.g. domain name, monitoring....etc.
+- Note: Ensure there are no environment specific values are present in the values file e.g. domain name, monitoring....etc.
+If you have env specific values we cannot promote by simply copying the charts.
+As a rule of thumb, if you need to consider a value per cluster (e.g. domain name) place it into the clusters dir

 - You should store these values alongside the cluster you are using to test these changes - see [Deploying Apps to a cluster](deploying-apps.md)